tkruer/microdb/README.md

 # microdb - yet another tiny SQLlite-like database

-MicroDB is a lightweight, simple database implemented in C++ that supports basic SQL commands such as `insert` and `select`.
+MicroDB is a simple database implemented in C++ that supports basic SQL commands such as `insert` and `select`.
 It uses a basic B-Tree structure for data storage and is designed as a learning project to explore file I/O, memory management, and tree-based data structures.

-## Project Structure

-.
-├── CMakeLists.txt         # CMake configuration file to build the project and tests.
-├── LICENSE                # License file.
-├── README.md              # This file.
-├── build                  # Directory created during the build process.
-├── docs                   # Documentation files.
-├── src
-│   └── main.cpp           # Main source code for the MicroDB executable.
-└── tests
-├── test_db.cpp        # Integration tests using Catch2.
-└── test_input.txt     # (Optional) Additional test input file.
+Best way to learn anything is by doing.

 ## Features